 Be a model of ethical service.
-One way you do this is by complying with your ethics commitments-e.g., your ethics agreement, training requirements, financial disclosure requirements- on time.
-When you do, the agency and the public can have confidence that you are meeting your responsibilities as a government leader.
-Staff will follow your example.
+One way you do this is by complying with your ethics commitments-e.g., your ethics agreement, training requirements, financial disclosure requirements-on time.
+When you do, staff will follow your example.

 You can also model ethical leadership when you monitor your personal financial interests for possible conflicts of interest.
 By preventing conflicts of interest, you protect yourself and the agency from the erosion of public trust.
 When you timely file your financial disclosure report, you ensure that any potential conflict can be resolved.
 Maintain a dialogue with your agency ethics officials to ensure you are meeting your ethics commitments.